The Serpent Revealed

 “For where jealousy and selfish ambition exists, there will be disorder and every vile practice.”
 (James 3:14–16) James describes it as “earthly, unspiritual, demonic.”

-The Book of Genesis is the Torah and Bible is an allegorical story of the brothers Cain and Abel.
+In the Book of Genesis in the Torah and the Bible is an allegorical story of the brothers Cain and Abel.
 God accepted Abel’s sacrifice of the best of his livestock but did not accept Cain’s offering of grain.
-The account doesn’t state why but can be inferred that Cain’s offering was not his best offering and not sincere.
-Cain, therefore, from envy of his brother Abel, concocts a plan to kill his brother in which he fulfills, but is confronted by God after committing murder and subsequently banished from his family and tribe.
+The account doesn’t state why but it may be inferred that Cain’s offering was not his best offering and perhaps not sincere.
+Cain filled with envy of his brother Abel, concocts a plan to kill his brother.
+However, Cain is confronted by God after committing fratricide and subsequently banished from his family and tribe.
 Interestingly, the account in the Qur’an states that Cain sees a crow in front of him scratching at the earth which causes him to realize that he should have buried Abel’s body to cover up the crime.
-Abel apparently has no understanding of God’s omniscience or doesn’t acknowledge God’s ability to see all things because his selfish desire has blindly placed his ego before God.
+Cain apparently has no understanding of God’s omniscience or doesn’t acknowledge God’s ability to see all things because his selfish desire has blindly placed his ego before God.
 His jealousy and anger led to manipulation, deception and murder.

 Moving forward along the path of time in the Torah is the story of Joseph who was the favorite son of the Patriarch Jacob which caused his brothers to become so jealous that they create a plan to remove their brother from the father, family, and tribe.
 The plan entails deception, manipulation, with the subsequent action to murder their brother.
 However, one of the brother’s resists the murder plan because of guilt and when a trade caravan is seen in the distance, they make the final decision to throw Joseph in a well so that he might possibly be found by one of the trade caravans and made a slave.
 His coat of many colors is taken from him and smeared with animal’s blood to provide evidence to the story that Joseph was killed by a roaming wolf to their father Jacob.